Chart Color Schemes

 Housing

-Bateau Bay - Killarney Vale is characterized by a predominantly suburban housing profile, with ownership patterns similar to the broader region
+Bateau Bay - Killarney Vale is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Bateau Bay - Killarney Vale, as per the latest Census, comprised 85.2% houses and 14.8% other dwellings.
-In comparison, Sydney metro had 83.2% houses and 16.7% other dwellings.
-Home ownership in Bateau Bay - Killarney Vale was 34.8%, similar to Sydney metro's figure.
-Mortgaged dwellings were at 39.4% and rented ones at 25.7%.
-The median monthly mortgage repayment in the area was $2,000, higher than Sydney metro's $1,900 and the national average of $1,863.
-Median weekly rent was $400, compared to Sydney metro's $385 and the national figure of $375.
+Dwelling structure in Bateau Bay - Killarney Vale, as per the latest Census, consisted of 85.2% houses and 14.8% other dwellings (semi-detached, apartments, 'other' dwellings).
+This compares to Sydney metro's 55.9% houses and 44.1% other dwellings.
+Home ownership in Bateau Bay - Killarney Vale was at 34.8%, with the rest being mortgaged (39.4%) or rented (25.7%).
+The median monthly mortgage repayment was $2,000, lower than Sydney metro's average of $2,427.
+Median weekly rent was recorded at $400, compared to Sydney metro's $470.
+Nationally, Bateau Bay - Killarney Vale's mortgage repayments were higher than the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing